 - It can cause lost hours by drivers and equipment stuck in congestion.
 This includes costs for hourly wages, wasted fuel, and idle equipment, and these costs are then passed on to shippers and consumers. - Inability to meet delivery and production schedules results in costly delays of production.
 Congestion disrupts industry supply chains.
-Some industries measure in minutes the downtime costs due to lack of products and inputs- time matters. - Congestion creates costs due to lack of system reliability, which is the ability of shippers to accurately predict the length of time to ship and receive goods and inputs.
+Some industries measure in minutes the downtime costs due to lack of products and inputs-time matters. - Congestion creates costs due to lack of system reliability, which is the ability of shippers to accurately predict the length of time to ship and receive goods and inputs.
 All freight modes and supply chains can have reliability issues, often related to congestion.
 As a result, additional inventory must be stored to address potential shortages and shippers must account for extra time in planning production and delivery schedules.

 MoDOT is tracking truck congestion by measuring annual hours of truck delay and a truck reliability index.
-Annual hours of truck delay and a truck reliability index are measures originally proposed in the Moving Ahead for Progress in the 21st Century Act (MAP-21) to measure national freight performance.
+Annual hours of truck delay and a truck reliability index are measures proposed in the Moving Ahead for Progress in the 21st Century Act (MAP-21) and finalized in the Fixing America's Surface Transportation (FAST) Act to measure national freight performance.